elastic/beats/.github/ISSUE_TEMPLATE/flaky-test.md

 ---
 name: Flaky Test
-about: Report a flakey test (one that doesn't pass consistently)
+about: Report a flaky test (one that doesn't pass consistently)

 ---

-## Flakey Test
+## Flaky Test

 * **Test Name:** Name of the failing test.
 * **Link:** Link to file/line number in github.